 BILL ZEMAN is The Field's Associate Director, Technology.
 He has been a web developer and programmer since 1996 and is well versed in numerous languages and technologies.
 He has developed websites for the United Nations, the Nuclear Threat Initiative, the Aspen Institute and the Ford Foundation.
 He has also developed a number of desktop applications including an automatic content management system generator.
 Bill is also a painter and sculptor.
 He is best known for his project "Tiny Art Director", a collaboration with his two-year-old daughter.
 His art can be seen at www.billzeman.com.

 FRAN KIRMSER has worked for over twelve years, producing, promoting and fundraising for dance and theater.
 Collectively she has raised millions of dollars in institutional funding and corporate sponsorships for hundreds of companies.
 She has held positions in Development, Public Relations, Management, or Booking and Representation with the following organizations: Ellis Wood Dance, Isadora Duncan Dance Foundation, Lisa Giobbi Movement Theater, Shen Wei, Pascal Rioult Dance Theater, Doug Varone and Dancers, Sandra Cameron Dance Center, Pentacle.
-She is a founder of manhattan theatre source where she served as Producing Artistic Director and in 2002 founded Made to Move, Inc. - a non-profit dedicated to the advancement of public knowledge of the art of dance and theatre that still thrives today.
+She was a founder of manhattan theatre source 1999-2011 where she served as Producing Artistic Director and in 2002 founded Made to Move, Inc. - a non-profit dedicated to the advancement of public knowledge of the art of dance and theatre that still thrives today.
 Fran produced August Wilson's Radio Golf on Broadway nominated for four Tony Awards.
 She holds two Tony Awards for the 2009 Best Musical Revival Hair and this year's 2013 Best Play Revival Whose Afraid of Virginia Woolf?.
 In 2010 Fran conceived a sports series for stage including the 2011 longest running Broadway play Lombardi, Magic/Bird and now Bronx Bombers.
 She is a graduate of Skidmore College with continuing education at NYU Tisch School of Dance and Columbia University. www.frankirmser.com

 Recent program leaders have included Brian Brooks, Royd Climenhaga, Maura Donohue, Arlene Goldbard, Andy Horowitz, Sara Juli, Amy Kail, Jodi Kaplan, Jaki Levy, Brian McCormick, Beth Morrison, Morgan von Prelle Pecelli, Esther Robinson, Rachel Schroeder, Janet Stapleton, Laura Colby, Zanetta Addams-Pilgrim, Peggy H. Cheng, James Scruggs, and more